The Nonsymmetric Kaluza-Klein(Jordan-Thirry) Theory and Modern Physics.A novel approach.II: Two stages of a and its hierarchy with some s

 The truncation procedure can be proceeded in several ways.
 Finally let us notice that the energy scale of broken gauge bosons is fixed by a radius~$r_i$ at any stage of the \s y breaking in our scheme.
-The possible groups in our \s y breaking pattern can be taken from the first part of Ref.~[1], pp.~323--324 (see 5.2.62--66).

-Let us consider Eq.\ (9) in more details.
+Let us consider Eq.\ \ER(9) in more details.
 One gets

 where

 is a matrix of Higgs' fields transformation.

 According to our assumptions one gets also: